Another slow start dooms Knicks, who drop 4th in last 5 with loss to Bulls

 Next up, the Knicks travel to Milwaukee to face Giannis Antetokounmpo, Damian Lillard and the East’s No. 2-seeded Bucks on Sunday.
 The Knicks are 1-3 this season against the Bucks, who have not played well under replacement head coach Doc Rivers but still trump New York in available talent with two superstars on the roster.

-The Knicks then return to Chicago to face the Bulls on Tuesday before traveling to Boston on Thursday to face the Celtics, who own the NBA’s best record and have beaten the Knicks four times with no losses this season.
+The Knicks then return to Chicago to face the Bulls on Tuesday before traveling to Boston on Thursday to face the Celtics, who own the NBA’s best record and have beaten the Knicks four times with no losses this season already.

-And after a trip to Boston’s TD Garden, the Knicks return back to Madison Square Garden on the second leg of a back-to-back to face the Brooklyn Nets.
+And after the gauntlet that is Boston’s TD Garden, the Knicks return back to Madison Square Garden on the second leg of a back-to-back to face a Brooklyn Nets team whose only silver lining in a lost season is handing their rival Knicks a loss with playoff implications.